 “0n 3 occasions the NHS saved my life so I wanted to do something to remember the Health and social care front-liners who were not as fortunate.
 When I saw the news everyday of our brave workers selflessly working on the frontIine I decided to set-up a committee for the memorial and asked renowned sculptor Nicola Ravenscroft to design a fitting memorial for decades to come.”

 Nicola Ravenscroft is a prominent British Sculptor and renowned artist.
 She is designing the bronze sculpture which will take around 6 months to be carved and cast by a foundry based in Andover in the UK.
 Nicola said:

-“I am deeply honoured to be commissioned by the visionary Nic Careem, parliamentarians Dean Russell MP and Lord Rami Ranger, co-chairs of The NHS & Social Care Memorial Committee to create a new bronze sculpture, titled “Breath”, in gratitude to our precious NHS, and in enduring memory of those who, on the COVID front line, “gave their love for those in life: their sleep is not in vain”.
+“I am deeply honoured to be commissioned by the visionary Nic Careem, with parliamentarian Dean Russell MP as chair of The NHS & Social Care Memorial Committee to create a new bronze sculpture, in gratitude to our precious NHS, and in enduring memory of those who, on the COVID front line, “gave their love for those in life: their sleep is not in vain”.